iankirkpatrick/ansible-role-otrs3-1-18/README.md

 otrs3-1-18
 ==========

 This role will install all necessary dependencies, download otrs3.1.18, unpack and apply the base configuration.
-Once complete this playbook has finished, the otrs configuration can be completed at the following url:<br><br>
+When this playbook has finished, the otrs configuration can be completed at the following url:<br><br>

 https://hostname/otrs/installer.pl